Earn 90 Day StoreCash> Learn More

 Budget

 Premium products come with a premium price tag, and built-in and integrated appliances are considered high-end.
 Be prepared to invest more – especially for fully integrated appliances.
 The good news is, if you are looking to create a sleek and seamless kitchen on a budget, that’s absolutely achievable.
-You’ll find entry-level built-in ovens such as the Technika 60cm Electric Oven, and an integrated dishwasher such as the InAlto 60cm Integrated Dishwasher.
+You’ll find entry-level built-in ovens such as the Technika 60cm 6 Function Oven with Air Fry, and an integrated dishwasher such as the InAlto 60cm Integrated Dishwasher.
 By choosing your appliances before finalising your kitchen design, you’ll be able to select a cohesive colour palette and create the kitchen of your dreams.

 Visit The Good Guys in store or online for more advice on creating the kitchen of your dreams.